Understanding Acupuncture

 Feedback shapes each session.
 You’re encouraged to track your progress, raise concerns, or highlight improvements.
 This ongoing dialogue improves the quality and personalization of treatment.

-Creating a Dialogue: Questions to Discuss with Your Acupuncturist
+Creating a Dialogue: Questions to Discuss with Your Physical Therapist

 Good communication is part of empowered care.
 These questions support a more informed, collaborative experience: